Cardinals vs. Diamondbacks Player Props Betting Odds

 Marte Stats

-- Marte has picked up a hit in four games in a row.
-During his last five outings he is batting .368 with two triples, two home runs, four walks and five RBI.
+- Marte has picked up a hit in five straight games.
+During his last five outings he is hitting .474 with two triples, two home runs, four walks and five RBI.

 Marte Recent Games